-As the instructor, I reserve the right to make changes to the syllabus in order to provide a better learning environment to the students.
+As the instructor, I reserve the right to make changes to the schedule and structure of the syllabus in order to provide a better learning environment to the students.
 All changes will be made with advanced notice at no additional costs to the students.
 Concerns or issues with changes to the syllabus should be addressed to me as soon as possible so a suitable alternative can be determined.